Need to talk? Call 1800 882 436.

 Home pregnancy tests

-With most tests, you either hold the end of a chemical dipstick in your urine stream, or collect the urine in a container and test it.
-The dipstick tests for hCG and uses colours or symbols to show whether or not you are pregnant.
-For example, they may show a pink or blue line, or a plus or a minus sign to show a pregnancy.
-Digital dipsticks may state the words ‘pregnant’ or ‘not pregnant’ and can be easier to read.
+The dipstick tests for hCG use colours or symbols to show if you are pregnant.
+For example, they may show a pink or blue line, or a plus sign to show a pregnancy.
+Digital dipsticks may state the words ‘pregnant’ or ‘not pregnant’ and can be easier to read than symbols.

-Most pregnancy tests can detect hCG in your urine on the first day your period is due.
-But to get the most reliable results, wait until at least a week after your expected period before testing.
-Then the amount of hCG should have built up in your body if you are pregnant.
+To get the most reliable results, wait until at least a week after your expected period before testing.
+By then, the amount of hCG should have increased in your body if you are pregnant.

 Read the instructions carefully before doing a home pregnancy test.
-It is best to collect the urine sample first thing in the morning, before you have drunk a lot of fluid, or there might not be enough hCG to give a positive result.
+It’s best to collect your urine sample first thing in the morning, before drinking a lot of fluid.

 If the test is negative but your period still doesn’t come, you could try re-testing in a few days.
 If the test is positive, it is most likely that you are pregnant.
-It will only be in very rare circumstances that you will get a positive result that is incorrect or false.
+It is rare that you will get a positive result that is incorrect or false.

 Pregnancy tests performed by a doctor